seveas/git-spindle/docs/github.rst

 .. describe:: git hub clone [--ssh|--http] <repo>

-Clone a github repository by name (e.g. seveas/hacks) or URL.
+Clone a GitHub repository by name (e.g. seveas/hacks) or URL.
 If it's a fork, the "upstream" origin will be set up too.
 Defaults to cloning from a git url, but this can be overridden.
 For private repos SSH is used.

 .. describe:: git hub cat <file>

-Display the contents of a file on github.
+Display the contents of a file on GitHub.
 File can start with repository names and refs.
 For example: `master:bin/git-hub`, `git-spindle:master:bin/git-hub` or `seveas/git-spindle:master:bin/git-hub`.

 .. describe:: git hub fork [--ssh|--http] [<repo>]

-Fork another person's git repository on github and clones that repository locally.
+Fork another person's git repository on GitHub and clone that repository locally.
 Repo can be specified as a (git) url or simply username/repo.
 Like with set-origin, the "origin" and "upstream" remotes will be set up too.

-Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository.
+Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository and set up your remotes.

 .. describe:: git hub forks